jwo/jwo.github.com/source/_posts/2012-02-29-the-one-where-we-dry-up-mongoid-and-rspec-using-shared-examples-and-modules.markdown

 categories: mongoid rspec
 ---

-The Situation: You're adding Addreses to seemingly every document you have.
+The Situation: You're adding Addresses to seemingly every document you have.
 Doctors, Patients, Insurance Agents.
 Even the Delivery Man -- everybody has a contact.

 The Problem: You're tempted to copy/paste the field and validations, but your spidy-senses tell you not to.